George C. Brownell: Later life

 During World War I, Brownell served as chairman of the speakers' committee that led the campaign to sell war bonds in Clackamas County.
 After the war, Brownell spoke in favor of a bonus for veterans.

-Brownell continued his successful law practice in Oregon City.
+Brownell continued his law practice in Oregon City.
 He also remained an advocate for local issues.
 For example, he actively campaigned for good roads.
 In addition, he remained active in a number of fraternal lodges including the local Elks, the Knights of Pythias, the Knights of the Maccabees, the Woodsmen of the World, and Improved Order of Red Men.
-Over his lifetime, he built and maintained one of the finest private libraries in the state.
+Over his lifetime, he built and maintained a private library near Oregon City, considered by the Oregon City Enterprise to be one of the finest in the state.
 Brownell also remained very popular with the citizens of Clackamas County.
-In 1920, the county's leading newspaper speculated that Brownell might be a candidate for the position of Clackamas County judge.
+In 1920, the Oregon City Enterprise speculated that Brownell might be a candidate for the position of Clackamas County judge.

 Brownell died in an Oregon City hospital on May 28, 1921, after a prolonged illness, aged 62.
 A public funeral service was held on May 31 at the Oregon City Elks temple.
 The pallbearers were from the Clackamas County Bar Association.
 The service was attended by an overflow crowd of local citizens.
 After the public funeral, a private ceremony was held at a Portland crematorium.

 On June 3, 1921, the Clackamas County Bar Association passed a resolution honoring Brownell for his distinguished public service.
 On June 7, all the businesses in Oregon City closed for an afternoon in honor of Brownell's death.
 The state circuit court was also closed and flags were flown at half-staff throughout the city.
-On June 10, a local newspaper dedicated an entire page to honoring Brownell.
+On June 10, the Oregon City Enterprise dedicated an entire page to honoring Brownell.
 Additional tribute letters continued to arrive at the newspaper for several months after Brownell's death.